 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements, none of which are considered to be material, either individually or in the aggregate, to the financial statements.
-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion financial statements taken as a whole.
+The adjustments identified during the audit have been communicated to management.
+Management has corrected all such misstatements, including those considered to be material, either individually or in the aggregate, to the financial statements taken as a whole